AlexTISYoung/snipar/docs/tutorial.rst

     ``[1] "bias for sib effects: -0.012 (0.0426 S.E.)"``

-If everything has worked, the bias should not be statistically significant from zero (with high probability).
+If everything has worked, the bias should not be statistically significantly different from zero (with high probability).

 The meta-analysis estimates along with their standard errors are output in h2_quad_0.5.estimates.hdf5.